 A diverse community engaged in Ocean Literacy is growing in Europe.

-On 24 September, a series of interactive and participatory online workshops will serve as a platform for founding members and key stakeholders to present the ambition, organisation, process and tools put in place for supporting collective action for each of the three communities of the EU4Ocean Coalition.
+On 24 September, a series of interactive and participatory online workshops served as a platform for founding members and key stakeholders to present the ambition, organisation, process and tools put in place for supporting collective action for each of the three communities of the EU4Ocean Coalition.
 Online workshops on 24 September included:

-This webinar will reflect the focus of, and interconnection between, the three communities of the EU4Ocean coalition: the EU4Ocean Platform, the Youth4Ocean Forum, and the Network of European Blue Schools.
-Winners of the #YoungOceanWaves contest will be announced during this online workshop.
+This online workshop reflected the focus of, and interconnection between, the three communities of the EU4Ocean coalition: the EU4Ocean Platform, the Youth4Ocean Forum, and the Network of European Blue Schools.
+Winners of the #YoungOceanWaves contest were announced during this online workshop.

-This webinar will focus on the need for a collective change of understanding, values and actions, as well as on the growing importance of communication and capacity building for effective joint efforts.
-It will present the first operational work of the EU4Ocean Platform.
+This online workshop focused on the need for a collective change of understanding, values, and actions, as well as on the growing importance of communication and capacity building for effective joint efforts.
+It presented the first operational work of the EU4Ocean Platform.

 Youth is a drive for change.
-The webinar will pave the way for the Forum to operate and promote collaborations between young enthusiastic people.
+The online workshop paved the way for the Forum to operate and promote collaborations between young enthusiastic people.

 Ocean literate children will be responsible adults.
-In this webinar, schools and teachers will share experiences in Ocean Literacy and identify drivers and pre-conditions for success and key areas for future work.
+In this online workshop, schools and teachers shared experiences in Ocean Literacy and identified drivers and pre-conditions for success and key areas for future work.
 The EU Blue School handbook and certification process will be presented.

-September 25 will be dedicated to building momentum for collective actions, mobilising representatives of the three communities at the EU and at the regional sea basin scales in the Baltic, North Sea, Atlantic, Mediterranean & Black Sea basins, which express the EU diversity, cultural richness, and knowledge sharing.
+September 25 was dedicated to building momentum for collective actions, mobilising representatives of the three communities at the EU and at the regional sea basin scales in the Arctic Ocean, Baltic Sea, Atlantic & North Sea, Mediterranean Sea, and Black Sea, which express the EU diversity, cultural richness, and knowledge sharing.
 Online workshops on 25 September included:

-Five parallel online workshops will be co-organised to investigate specific marine and Ocean Literacy challenges in European sea basins.
-Participants will be encouraged to share their know-how and identify opportunities for collective actions.
+Five parallel online workshops were co-organised to investigate specific marine and Ocean Literacy challenges in European sea basins.
+Participants were encouraged to share their know-how and identify opportunities for collective actions.